Haminimi/Haminimi/README.md

 ###

 <p align="left">I’m a Data Analyst with a background in Economics and a strong technical skill set developed through self-study and hands-on project work.
 In my current role, I focus on solving problems using Python and Excel—developing automations, transforming data, and delivering reports that support decision-making and operational efficiency.<br><br>My work sits at the intersection of analytics, automation, and business needs.
-I regularly build tools and scripts that streamline internal workflows and optimize how data is collected, processed, and used.<br><br>Key Highlights:<br><br>- Bachelor's degree in Economics<br><br>- Data Analytics in Python and Excel<br><br>- Developing skills in the fields of Data Science and AI<br><br>- Passionate about cross-disciplinary solutions</p>
+I regularly build tools and scripts that streamline internal workflows and optimize how data is collected, processed, and used.</p>

 ###